preethamkonuganti/SER_531_Group_6/README.md

 ### Windows:
 python manage.py runserver

-After sucessfully running it you can access the Landing page in ""
+After sucessfully running it you can access the Landing page in Youtube Link: